alexandergknoll/dotfiles/README.md

 # My dotfiles

 These dotfiles are forked from @mathiasbynens; I've made some tweaks and added aliases that suit my own needs.
-These have been tested and are working on my Macbook Pro running Arch Linux, however they may also work on macOS.
+These were used for some time on Arch Linux and have since beeen updated and adapted to macOS.

 ## Installation